Policies and Procedures

 • Volunteers do not work unsupervised.

-• Kids’ Corner Limited have procedures for recording the details of visitors to the setting.
+• Kids’ Corner have procedures for recording the details of visitors to the setting.

 1. Staff Training and Induction